ted-ncg/labs/08-web-mvc-account-view.md

 1. Test out the static page above by going to `localhost:8080/account/1` to make sure you see the page.

+** Do not go further until the above works! **

 ### Templatize the Page

+Instead of returning a static page, you will use Spring MVC to "fill in" parts of the page with information that comes from the account entity.

 1. "Templatize" the `<h1>Account</h1>` and the `<p>Balance</p>` elements so that it displays the information from the account by using the `th:text` attribute.